 Icebox Tiramisu is a mash-up between classic tiramisu and a good old fashioned ice box cake.
-Did your mom ever make the classic Nabisco Famous Chocolate Wafer icebox cake?
-Both my husband and I have childhood memories of it.
-The recipe dates all the way back to the 1920s, soon after the cookies first came out.
-Somebody discovered that if you stacked the the thin chocolate wafers with layers of sweetened whipped cream in between, and then refrigerated them, the cream seeps into the cookies and results in an ice cold creamy cake.
+Did your mom ever make the Nabisco Famous Chocolate Wafer cake?
+The recipe dates all the way back to the 1920s, pretty much right after the cookies first came out.
+Somebody discovered that if you stacked the the thin chocolate wafers with layers of sweetened whipped cream, and then refrigerated the whole thing, the cream seeps into the cookies and results in an ice cold creamy cake.
 It’s been a summer staple ever since.
 I took the concept and ran with it.
 Nabisco Famous Chocolate Wafers take the place of ladyfingers for this no-bake faux tiramisu dessert.
-I used instant espresso, Kahlua, whipped cream and dark chocolate, along with the classic wafer cookies, to make the chocolatey layers.
+I used instant espresso, Kahlua, whipped cream and dark chocolate, along with the cookies, to make the chocolatey layers.
 I assemble them in individual mason jars or dessert glasses so everybody gets their own.
 They are fabulous, and keep perfectly in the fridge for a day or so.